lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Monitor deserialization errors and DLQ failing records.
 - Use new topics for breaking changes and test compatibility thoroughly.

-If you want, I can provide a concrete Scala code snippet that implements the mapPartitions + cached Confluent SchemaRegistryClient + Avro deserialization pattern.

 ## How do you integrate Structured Streaming with REST or gRPC endpoints for real-time enrichment, and what are the risks?
 Short answer up front: call external REST/gRPC from Structured Streaming only as a last resort.
 Prefer local/broadcast lookups, stateful joins or caching.
 If you must call external endpoints, do it with batching, connection reuse, bounded concurrency, timeouts and idempotency — otherwise you risk high latency, resource exhaustion, incorrect semantics and duplicate side effects.